-STEP gives members of The European Law Students’ Association the opportunity to do a legal internship in one of the 168 European law firms participating in the programme.
+STEP gives members of The European Law Students’ Association the opportunity to do a legal internship in one of our many traineeship providers, including NGO’s, lawfirms and many others.
 The internship has a duration that varies between 2 weeks and several months.
 The programme allows students to learn more about a new culture in addition to put into practice legal knowledge in a new field.
 This cycle, 30 European countries, including the United States and Latin American countries, are participating in the programme.

 VP STEP of ELSA Switzerland: Laszlo Csonka